-Q1 & Q2 Pig contamination is tracking again at the very low levels below the 2% Scottish average.
+Q1 & Q2 Pig contamination is tracking at the lowest levels ever recorded well below the 2% Scottish average.
 OV's are applying risk based proportionate enforcement action when there are any spikes highlighted by the FSS plant teams.
 MHIs are continuing to collate evidence at final inspection to inform the OV of increases at an early stage.
 FBOs are now more proactive in taking action at the root cause.